 A judge may find that an unfaithful party is not entitled to spousal support if their infidelity was the catalyst to the divorce filing.
 While that is permissible, a judge is not obligated to use that approach when approving settlements.
 Many judges take the approach that the breakdown of a marriage is not a unilateral incident and do not allow the fault to substantially impact decisions regarding other financial issues.

 To dissolve a marriage in the Commonwealth, either party has to have been a resident for a minimum of six months before the filing date.
 The required period of separation depends on whether the union resulted in children or not.

 Once the criteria has been met, there are three options for filing for divorce.
-The divorce petition can be filed by a Leesburg divorce lawyer in the county where the parties lived before separation, in the county where the non-filing party lives, if they also reside in Virginia, or in the county where the filing party lives, if the other party is not a Virginia resident.
+The divorce petition can be filed by a proactive divorce lawyer in the Leesburg where the parties lived before separation, in the county where the non-filing party lives, if they also reside in Virginia, or in the county where the filing party lives, if the other party is not a Virginia resident.

 If the grounds for divorce are cruelty or desertion, the individuals must be separated for one year before the filing.
 If the union did not result in children and it is a no-fault filing, a couple is only required to be separated for six months prior to filing.

 When the reason for the divorce filing is adultery, the filing party is required to prove the adultery and there is no waiting period before the divorce can be finalized.